source-academy/frontend/README.md

 ## For Editing And Creating New Local XML Missions

 1. Use the branch 'mission-editing' in cadet-frontend
-2. Run in browser with yarn start
+2. Run in browser with npm start
 2. Go to Incubator tab.

 ## Application Structure